 Step By Step California DUI Guide: The Arraignment

 Worried about your DUI arraignment?
 You’re not alone.
 Once you’ve been arrested, it can be easy to downplay the severity of your situation.
 The fear of what might happen can paralyze a defendant.
-You may be worrying about how this can affect your job, or any other part of your life.
+You may be worried about how this can affect your job or any other part of your life.
 If you’re staying up at night worried about how the arraignment is going to affect the outcome of your case, you’ll want to read the rest of this page.

 Many of those arrested for DUI in California go to their arraignment believing that it is their opportunity to plead their case and hopefully have it dismissed.
 This is not the purpose of a DUI arraignment.
 The arraignment is where you will find out what criminal charges have been filed against you, your Constitutional rights, as well as bail status.
 This is also where you are given your first opportunity to enter a plea: no contest, not guilty, or guilty.